 There are about 150 separate laws in place to protect both landlords and tenants, many focusing on important safety regulations as legislators try to ensure all privately rented properties meet an acceptable standard.
 We know that the vast majority of landlords are committed to providing good quality housing; after all, a happy tenant is a good tenant.
 But with the sheer weight of regulations and responsibilities placed on landlords, it would be easy for something, somewhere, to be overlooked.

-Here, in our guide to landlord responsibilities, we look at the main duties you need to be aware of.
+Here, in our guide to landlord responsibilities, we look at the main duties you need to be aware of, if you rent out commercial properties you will have a different set of requirements.

 Right to rent